peterhinch/micropython-mqtt/mqtt_as/README.md

 # 3. MQTTClient class

 The module provides a single class: `MQTTClient`.
+It uses the ESP8266 ability to automatically find, authenticate and connect to a network it has previously ecountered.

 ## 3.1 Constructor